iow-esm/main/Readme.md

 You need accounts on the target servers, where you want to run the model.
 **TODO:** How to setup correctly `.bashrc`and `.bash_profile`?
+Note that it is strongly recommended to use a key agent for your account on the target server.
+Otherwise you will have to type in your account password very often.

 ### Get the component sources